renatoathaydes/renatoathaydes.github.io/_posts/2015-12-02-Using-Ceylon-Type-System-To-Write-Reliable-Extensible-Software.md

 you agree that's a pretty comfortable position you find yourself in when your compiler can catch so many errors for you, making it pretty difficult to mess things up!

+## Final Remarks

 There's a lot more to the Ceylon type system and this only scratches the surface.
 I hope to write more about this in the future and that you're now at least curious to try out this incredible language, if you haven't done that yet... and if you have, I hope you've learned some new tricks.

+The code used in this blog post [is on GitHub](https://github.com/renatoathaydes/ceylon-medical-web-app)!

+> On the GitHub page, press `t` to show all files, then have a look at each one!

-Let me know what you think.
+Let me know what you think!